evaneill/PandemiCpp/agents/README.md

 ## Search Agents

+These agents select highest-UCB1 score children in order to select an action once the simulation budget is used.
+Some use Max Child (max of (max child reward) + confidence bound, defined iteratively), which incorporates a rough "convergence criteria" for nodes that forces them to either return their score if not meeting the convergence criteria, or max of average children rewards if they do.

 ### Rollout-Based UCT MCTS

 Heuristics are used to evaluate the terminal state reached after rollouts from tree-leaf states.
 The returned heuristic value is used for backup.